Collectors are methods that consume the Stream and produce a new value.

 This operation is equivalent to calling Stream.map with and then Stream.all.

-is not a functionconst s = Stream.range(5).filter(x => x % 2 === 0);
+true if the Stream is emptytrue if all the elements in the Stream satisfy the predicate, false otherwisefn is not a functionconst s = Stream.range(5).filter(x => x % 2 === 0);

 console.log(s.allMap(x => x % 2 === 0)); // true

-Checks if any of the elements in the Stream are true
+Checks if any of the elements in the Stream are true.

 It is a short-circuiting operation, meaning that it will stop

-as soon as it finds a true
+as soon as it finds a true element.

-if the Stream is emptyif any of the elements in the Stream are
+false if the Stream is emptyif any of the elements in the Stream aretrue, false` otherwiseconst s = Stream.range(5)

 .filter(x => x % 2 === 0)